Asymptotic behaviors of incompressible Schr\"{o}dinger flow for small data in three dimensions: Decay of velocity field and differentiated field

 \section{Decay of velocity field and differentiated field}

-In this section, we give the various decay estimates of $u$ and $\psi$, which will be useful in the energy estimates in the next sections.
+In this section, we give the various decay estimates of $u$ and $\psi$ under the bootstrap hypothesis \eqref{Main_Prop_Ass1} and \eqref{Main_Prop_Ass2}, which will play key roles in the energy estimates in the next sections.
 Here we start with the basic decay estimates.

-\begin{lemma}[\cite{HaMiNa99}, Lemma 2.4] For any Schwartz function $f$, $d= 3$ and $t>1$, we have
+\begin{lemma}[\cite{HaMiNa99}, Lemma 2.4] For any Schwartz function $f\in \mathcal{S}(\R^3)$ and $t>1$, we have

 where $\Theta =(x\c\nab+2it\De,\Om)$. \end{lemma}